Money

 Keeping a Sensible Budget

 A budget is not a punishment.
-It is a map of where your money goes, drawn by someone who has decided to look.
+A budget is a map of where your money goes, drawn by someone who has decided to look.

 Most men do not budget.
 They earn, they spend, they check their balance when it occurs to them, and they experience a recurring mild surprise at where the money went.
 This is not financial management; it is financial spectatorship, the act of watching your own money leave without forming an opinion about the direction in which it travels or the speed at which it departs.